saitejapaturu/IPPON_AU_Workshops/README.md

 # 🎓 Ippon Australia Tech Workshop Collection

 ## What is this?
-Micro-workshops to further your understanding of real world software development workflows.
+Tech workshops to further your understanding of real world software development workflows.

 ## Why?
-As a student I had an understanding of programming concepts, discrete math, algorithms, big-O and all that other Jazz.
-Howerver, there was a lack of more real world concepts especially relating to high level design, integration, testing and how all these amazing pieces of software are stitched together to really create something valuable.
+As a student of Computer Science I was constantly expanding my knowledge in areas including Discrete Math, Algorithms/Data structures, Complexity Theory, Networking protocols and all that other fun stuff!
+However, there was a lack of teaching real world concepts especially ones related to higher level design, systems integration, testing and how all these amazing pieces of technologies are stitched together to really create something valuable.

 ## Structure
 Each workshop will follow a similar structure including an introduction, steps through to complete the workshop, challenge and final solution/hints.
 It will be difficult and not all information will be given to you so some of this you need to figure out on your own!
 Some solutions and hints will be given as extras/solutions as below: